chrisiacovella/simple_signac_workflow/README.md

 python project.py exec check
 ```

-[analyze.py](analyze.py): A very simple framework to demonstrate how to load in your signac project, read in statepoint information, and  to locate the data for each job that would allow you to perform analysis over the dataspace.
+[analyze.py](analyze.py): A very simple framework to demonstrate how to load in your signac project, read in statepoint information, and locate the data for each job that would allow you to perform analysis over the dataspace.
 No analysis is actually performed here, this is just a simple framework to demonstrate how to access the project info

 ```
 python analyze.py